 On April 14, 2016, provincial health officer Dr. Perry Kendall declared a public health emergency under the Public Health Act due to the significant rise in opioid-related overdose deaths reported in B.C. since the beginning of 2016.
-The declaration of a public health emergency under the allows for real-time information to be collected, reported and analysed across the health system, to identify immediately where risks are arising and take proactive action to warn and protect people who use drugs.
+The declaration of a public health emergency under the Act the allows for real-time information to be collected, reported and analyzed across the health system, to identify immediately where risks are arising and take proactive action to warn and protect people who use drugs.
 This is the first time Dr. Kendall has used the act to enact these emergency powers.

 To learn more about the actions government is taking, check out the information below.